Kingmaddi/FotoWare-Sitecore-Extension/README.md

 # Sitecore-FotoWare-Extension
 ## Description
-With this module you can import images managed in FotoWare DAM directly to into your Sitecore media library.
+With this module you can import images managed in FotoWare DAM directly into your Sitecore media library.

 ## Features
 + Select and import single image along with related meta-data